 Important: we are asking that if anyone feels unwell or shows signs of having contracted the virus, or is worried that they may pose a risk to others by attending a funeral to please follow the current NHS guidelines.

 Brighton and Hove City Council are requesting that only one person (and one translator if required) attends the Register Office to register the death.

 To keep up-to-date, we are consulting with other funeral directors and industry experts and are following the latest guidelines by Public Health England.

 Specifically, we have implemented the following protocol:

-We are limiting face to face meetings and, where possible, we encourage consultations and funeral arrangements to be made via telephone, Skype, Whatsapp etc. (We’ll agree this during the first telephone call.)
+We are limiting face to face meetings and, where possible, we encourage consultations and funeral arrangements to be made via telephone, Zoom, Skype, Whatsapp etc. (We’ll agree this during the first telephone call.)

 We will ask a series of questions related to coronavirus/COVID-19 and pneumonia before we can commit to collecting the body.
 We will always be able to advise on the current next steps.